HOW IS LIGHTHOUSE RESPONDING TO COVID-19?

 Daily logistical set up and tear down for different programs and activities

-Serve Retreat Families by cleaning and decorating their condo, doing laundry, and other
+Serve Retreat Families by cleaning and decorating their condo, doing laundry (at certain locations), and other daily chores (great opportunity for all ages to serve)

-Host party for children one evening to enable parents to have a date night
+Host party for children one evening for parents to have a night out

 WHERE WILL I BE STAYING?